nuagenetworks/nuage-cni/README.md

 ## Steps to generate CNI plugin binaries

-- Clone the nuage-cni repository under src folder in your GOPATH
+- Clone https://github.com/nuagenetworks/nuage-cni.git to your $GOPATH/src/github.com/nuagenetworks/ folder on your host machine

 - Execute "make" from "nuage-cni" folder.
 Following binaries will be generated under "nuage-cni" folder: